zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Martin: I’m confused.
 I’ve been going over the book s and I don’t see several members of the staff listed and accounted for.

-Jina: Oh, I have a special arrangement with a few o f them.
+Jina: Oh, I have a special arrangement with a few of them.
 I pay them under the table.

 Martin: Are you sure that’s wise?
 You could get bus ted for tax evasion.